elliottwu/sorderender/README.md

 cd data && sh download_syn_vases.sh
 ```

 We also provide the scripts for downloading [CC0 Textures](https://cc0textures.com/) and generating this dataset in `data/syn_vases/scripts/`.
-Note the script uses API V1, which appears outdated already.
+Note the script uses API V1 of CC0 Textures to download the texture maps, which appears outdated already.
 Many assets have now been removed.
 [API V2](https://help.ambientcg.com/04-API/API_v2.html) has been released.
 Please check and adapt the code to the new API.

 ## Pretrained Models
 Download the pretrained models using the scripts provided in `pretrained/`, eg: